 A mantra is defined as a sacred Sanskrit phrase that has a powerful effect if repeated.
 People tend to chant Ganesh mantras before embarking on a new venture, such as starting a new job, as the Lord Ganesh is thought to bring success, prosperity and remove any bad experiences that may appear on your journey.

 Lord Ganesh is known by many names.
 Each of his names signifies a different qualities or meanings associated with him.
 Some of the mantras below aid in removing any obstacles, hardship and suffering from your life while others relate directly to wealth and prosperity.
-These could be something to consider chanting during Ganesh Chaturthi and before the Ganesha Bumper takes place on the 10th September 6:00 IST.
+These could be something to consider chanting during Ganesh Chaturthi and before the Ganesha Bumper takes place in September.

 You may notice that many of the mantras below start with ‘Om’.
 This is because ‘Om’ or Aum is the source of all mantras.
 It is a syllable that represents the four states of consciousness – waking, dream, deep sleep and transcendental.